kstonekuan/sia-qrclouds/README.md

 This prototype is developed with *React Native* for both iOS and Android but is only fully tested on Android.
 Scanning capability (Test QR Code can be found under **./resources** folder) and basic product flow is fully tested.

+Release mode APK can be found in **./android/app/build/outputs/apk/release** folder.

 ### To-do List

 - [x] Product flow